KnightNiwrem/Digital-Pets-v2/.kilocode/rules/memory-bank/context.md

 ## Active Work Focus

-Currently focusing on completing memory bank initialization to ensure all project knowledge is properly documented for future sessions.
-After this, will begin Phase 1 implementation starting with the core Event System and GameEngine.
+Currently completing memory bank rebuild with clarified domain-driven architecture.
+The architecture now has clear boundaries with no overlapping responsibilities.
+Ready to begin Phase 1 implementation starting with the core orchestration layer (EventBus, CommandProcessor, StateCoordinator).